Oklahoma City - Hottest Decades

 That is when Oklahoma City had weather measurements that are consistent and complete enough to compare decades.
 Each decade comprises a standard 10-year range.
 For instance, the 1990s includes measurements from Jan 1, 1990 to Dec 31, 1999.
-An exception is the 2010s which so far includes data to the end of 2018.
 Links to the data behind these lists are in the References section on this page.

 Hottest High Temperatures

 Most Hot Days

 Compared with averages for the previous 50 years (1960 to 2009), the 2010s in Oklahoma City had:

 - 11 more days each year with temperatures of 90 °F and higher

 - 1.6 °F higher daily maximum temperatures (0.9 °C)

 - 1.0 °F higher daily minimum temperatures (0.6 °C)

 - 2 fewer days a year with freezing temperatures

 Current Results.
 2020.
 Oklahoma City OK Temperature Averages by Decade